Oman – November 25 – December 4 2015

 Old Muscat.
 The main road leads via the corniche to the tiny, open-gated city of Muscat, home to the palace and diwan.
 It sits cradled in a natural harbour surrounded by a jagged spine of hills.
 It is the site of Oman’s brand-new national museum (opposite the palace entrance).

 Sultan’s (Al Amin) Palace.
-With delightful mushroom pillars in blue and gold this palace was built over the site of the former British embassy.
+With delightful mushroom pillars in blue and gold, this palace was built over the site of the former British embassy.
 There are great views out to the water and all the watchtowers on the cliffs.
 An avenue of palm trees leads to a roundabout surrounded by grand royal court buildings and the new national museum.
 The palace is closed to the public.

 Al-Mirani Fort. it was built at the same time as Al-Jalali Fort.
 It contributed to the fall of the Portuguese through a curious affair of the heart: legend has it that the Portuguese commander fell for the daughter of a Hindu supplier, who refused the match on religious grounds.
-On being threatened with ruin, he spent a year apparently preparing for the wedding, but in fact convinced the commander that the fort’s supplies needed a complete overhaul.
+On being threatened with ruin, he spent a year preparing for the wedding, but in fact, convinced the commander that the fort’s supplies needed a complete overhaul.
 Instead of replacing the removed gunpowder and grain, he gave the nod to Imam Sultan bin Saif, who succeeded in retaking the defenceless fort in 1649.
 The Portuguese were ousted from Muscat soon after.
 The fort is not open to the public.

 Bayt al-Zubair.
 A museum in a beautifully restored house with photos and displays of traditional handicrafts and furniture).